The NFA's Inclusion Advisory Group reflects the diversity within the county and it meets formally a minimum of four times each year.

 The beautiful game is a great leveller and I hope to use my contacts and access to communities across Northamptonshire to raise awareness of the IAG and help more people engage with NFA and make it the standard bearer for inclusion and access for all here in our county.

-Inclusion and equal opportunities is something I strive towards not only in football but in life.
-I have a strong belief that each and every one has something to offer and should be valued.
-No matter how “small” you may think your offerings are together we can” Make it Big”.
+Inclusion, equal opportunities and being united against any form of hatred is something I strive towards, not only in football but in life.
+I have a strong belief that each and every one has something to offer and all people should be valued for who they are.

 I am an FA qualified referee currently in my 10th season, officiation at Step 4 level (one step away from National League (still referred to as the Vauxhall Conference by those of us who grew up in the Nineties)).
 I only took up refereeing when I was involved in the running of the Northampton Bangladeshi Association Football League in the mid Noughties, being in charge of appointing referees I was finding it a struggle to get enough cover on a Sunday afternoon so felt if I qualified it would be one less to find.